rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 Restart-Service winrm
 ```

-We also need a ```sysprep_and_shutdown.bat``` and ```shutdown.bat``` file in a scripts folder to shutdown simply, or sysprep it to 'randomise' the VM on boot (both are usfeul).
+We also need a ```sysprep_and_shutdown.bat``` and ```shutdown.bat``` file in a scripts folder to shutdown simply or Sysprep it to 'randomise' the VM on boot (both are useful).
 Use the one you prefer in the packer template.
-But a simple shutdown might be preferable initially to avoid teh 'new user' login screen while testing.
+But a simple shutdown might be preferable initially to avoid the 'new user' login screen while testing.

 ```sysprep_and_shutdown.bat```
 ```bat